-&lt;sup>7 This paragraph shall not create a precedent with respect to application of exemptions to non-SIDS CCMs.
-The provisions of this paragraph do not apply to those CCMs who apply domestic quotas, including individual transferable quotas, within a legislated/regulated management framework.
+&lt;sup>7This paragraph shall not create a precedent with respect to application of exemptions to non-SIDS CCMs.

+&lt;sup>8 The provisions of this paragraph do not apply to those CCMs who apply domestic quotas, including individual transferable quotas, within a legislated/regulated management framework.